 EMPLOYEE GENDER DIVERSITY

-Specifically, the Nomination Committee will identify and recommend implementation plans to the Board, in helping to build a skilled and experienced workforce, so as to enhance the competitiveness of the Company.
-For the time being, the Board plans to increase the female representation, and achieve a proper balance of gender diversity by taking into account shareholder expectations and recommended best practices.
-The Company will also ensure gender diversity in the recruitment of middle and senior management, and is committed to providing equal employment development opportunities for female employees.
+At present, the Board plans to increase female representation at various levels and, having regard to Shareholders’ expectations and market best practices, strives to achieve an appropriate balance of gender diversity.
+The Company will also ensure that gender diversity principles are implemented in the recruitment of middle and senior management, and is committed to providing equal employment development and promotion opportunities for female employees.

 REMUNERATION OF SENIOR MANAGEMENT